Rene-pan/Rene-pan/README.md

 - 🌱 I’m currently learning C# so that I can bridge between designing using Figma and developing games on Unity2D & 3D!
 - 💞️ I’m looking to being able to work at renowned tech companies like Shopee, Razer, Google and more!
 Was once a UI Intern at Razer before!
 - 🏫 Currently, I am studying at Digipen Singapore in User Experience and Game Design!
-- 📫 Check my works at www.renepan.com or connect with me at https://dribbble.com/Rene-designs!
+- 📫 Connect with me at https://dribbble.com/Rene-designs!